 A brief history of UV light and HEPA in science, health & medicine

-UV radiation was discovered in 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
-He called them deoxidising rays to emphasise chemical reactivity and to distinguish them from heat rays, discovered the previous year at the other end of the visible spectrum.
-The simpler term chemical rays was adopted soon afterwards, and remained popular throughout the 19th century
+UV irradiative light was discovered in 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
+He called them deoxidizing rays to emphasize chemical reactivity and to distinguish them from heat rays, discovered the previous year at the other end of the visible spectrum.
+The simpler term chemical rays were adopted soon afterward, and remained popular throughout the 19th century.

 Arthur Downes and Thomas Blunt published a paper describing the sterilisation of bacteria exposed to short-wavelength light.
 UV has been a known mutagen at the cellular level for over 100 years.

 The Nobel Prize for Medicine was awarded to Niels Finsen for his use of UV against lupus vulgaris, tuberculosis on the skin.

 UV-C was first used to disinfect the municipal water supply of Marseille, France.

 Westinghouse developed the first commercial UV-C germicidal lamps.
 They were used primarily in hospitals.
 World War II, UV-C was used for sterilising air in hospitals, kitchens, meat storage and processing plants, bakeries, breweries, dairies, beverage production, pharmaceutical plants and animal labs – anywhere microbiological contamination was a concern.

 One of our UV partners was established in 1939 by a past employee of Westinghouse, now it is the oldest manufacturer and developer of UV based devices in the world.